K-Borchert/Creating-Overview-Page-for-GitHub/README.md

   <img src="https://media.giphy.com/media/bx3Cvt88j7PtM4SOaS/giphy.gif" width="100"/>
 </div>

-In this repository I will proviede you some code to create a nice looking overview in Github
+In this repository I will provide you with some code to create a nice looking overview in Github

 ## Intro
 As I started to structuring and creating some content in GitHub I realized that it isn't really self-explaining.
 If you don't know how to start and you havn't some expiriences in HTML it can be hard.So I thought I give you some Tips how to create an overview page the easy way.